 (3) To avoid doubt, it is declared that the letting and leasing of housing on reserved Aboriginal land is, and always has been, consistent with the purpose for which that land is reserved.

-[Section 62M inserted by No. 6 of 2010 s.
+[Section 62M inserted: No. 6 of 2010 s.
 9.]

 Part VII — Finance